Import vs Direct Query: Here’s What You Need to Know

 Limited Transformations

 You are not able to use all of the normal Power Query transformation features.
-Particular DAX functions are not available in this method as well.
-So if your data is poorly structured or needing lots of transformation, sometimes Direct Query is not a viable option.
+Particular DAX functions are not available for this method either.
+So, if your data is poorly structured or needs lots of transformation, sometimes Direct Query is not viable.

 Advantages of using Power BI Import